Hugotong6425/tic_tac_toe_rl/README.md

 ## Train model

+### Requirement

+Required package:
+- numpy
+- keras

+You may also install them by `python install -r requirements.txt`

 Before training the model, you may open ```train_rl.py``` to change model config.
 Then simply ```python train_rl.py``` to start the training.

 ### Config